-The funds supporting the Council's efforts are defined by the RESTORE Act, which divides funds made available from the Trust Fund into five components and sets parameters for how these funds will be spent.
-See Figure 1 on the following page.
+The funds supporting the Council's efforts are defined by the RESTORE Act, which divides funds made available from the Trust Fund into five components and sets parameters for how these funds will be spent (Figure 1).

 Figure 1.
-Allocation of the Gulf Coast Restoration Trust Fund based on settlements with BP, Transocean and Anadarko;

-RESTORE Council oversight components are highlighted in green.
+Allocation of the Gulf Coast Restoration Trust Fund based on settlements with BP, Transocean and Anadarko; RESTORE Council oversight components are highlighted in green.